 From here, cut a length of jewelry chain, anywhere from 2-3 inches, and use the jewelry tool to thatch it to the jump ring on one end of the choker.

-If you make your own crochet choker, let me know using #beaniesnweenies.
+If you make your own crochet choker using this pattern, let me know using #beaniesnweenies or tag @beaniesnweenies on Facebook, Twitter, or Instagram!

 I'm Jennifer, a 21 year-old crochet, DIY, and marketing enthusiast who loves sharing my projects and travel and lifestyle posts with the world.
 I also help people start their own blogging journey through my business, JHB Communications.